Lyssna vs. UXArmy

 They can check their account summary, top-up their account (via both PayPal and Debit/Credit cards) with credits to use in recruiting UserAdvocates to take the test.

-They can also navigate to account settings from the dashboard.Screenshot of This section displays all the tests and any test can be selected to see the details of the response of the test.
-A new test can be created from here too by clicking on the "create test" button in the upper right corner of the screen.Screenshot of There are 2 ways to recruit for a test:
+They can also navigate to account settings from the dashboard.Screenshot of a section that displays all the tests and any test can be selected to see the details of the response of the test.
+A new test can be created from here too by clicking on the "create test" button in the upper right corner of the screen.Screenshot of an example of the 2 ways to recruit for a test:

 1. Up to 10 team members can take tests for free.